Curtis Hougland "SOCIAL innovation for social good"

 - Removing the stigma of mental health and learning disorders by establishing a cultural precedent of disclosure

-- Stemming the epidemic of opioid addiction by reorganizing and actualizing the current ecosystem of resources
+- Stemming the epidemic of opioid addiction by organizing the highest-performing evidence based resources

 - Countering hate-speech through artificially intelligent narratives